ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 - Capture value before action and compare with after action, not absolute
 - Test invariants, relations, constraints and properties.
-- Refactor to reuse parts, specifically toward tests hierarchies by the complexity of setup and assertions (exampl,e previos simler test becomes setup of part of more complex tests)
+- Refactor to reuse parts, specifically toward tests hierarchies by the complexity of setup and assertions (example, previous simpler test becomes setup of part of more complex tests)
 - [Positive/negative testing](https://www.guru99.com/positive-and-negative-testing.html)
 - Types (impossible states will not compile)